Canvas Health is hiring in all areas! Check out our career opportunities here.

 Dr. Taiwo received his medical degree from College of Medicine, University of Lagos, Nigeria and a master’s degree in public health from the University of Alabama, He completed residency training in Internal Medicine at Meharry Medical College, Nashville, Tennessee and fellowship training in Occupational & Environmental Medicine at Yale University School of Medicine.

 Bode is married with 3 daughters.
 He enjoys traveling and playing electric bass guitar.

 Adam Wahlberg has a BA in Mass Communications from St. Cloud University and a Masters in Public Affairs from the U of M. An entrepreneur, he lives in Minneapolis and is the founder of Think Piece Publishing which is dedicated to mental health books where he published Julie Barton’s memoir, Dog Medicine, which became a New York Times bestseller.
-He has served in editor positions for Twin Cities Business Magazine, Super Lawyers and Minnesota Law and Politics and currently is the copy chief at Fast Horse marketing agency.
+He has served in editor positions for Twin Cities Business Magazine, Super Lawyers and Minnesota Law and Politics and currently is the publications and web editor at the League of Minnesota Cities.
 He has a wide skill set in communications on mental health, messaging, running events and raising awareness.